OCamlPro/liquidity/docs/sphinx/src/reference/liquidity.rst

   .. literalinclude:: ../../../../tests/doc/doc41.liq

 * ``List.length`` or ``List.size: 'a list -> nat``.
 Return the length
   of the list.
-It is translated to ``SIZE`` in Michelson.

   .. tryliquidity:: ../../../../tests/doc/doc42.liq
   .. literalinclude:: ../../../../tests/doc/doc42.liq

 * ``List.iter: ('a -> unit) -> 'a list -> unit``.
 Iter the function on
   all the elements of a list.
 Since no value can be returned, it can only be used for side effects, i.e. to fail the transaction.
-It is translated to ``ITER`` in Michelson.

   .. tryliquidity:: ../../../../tests/doc/doc43.liq
   .. literalinclude:: ../../../../tests/doc/doc43.liq

 * ``List.fold: ('elt * 'acc -> 'acc) -> 'elt list -> 'acc ->
   'acc``.
 Iter on all elements of a list, while modifying an accumulator.
-It is translated to ``ITER`` in Michelson.

   .. tryliquidity:: ../../../../tests/doc/doc44.liq
   .. literalinclude:: ../../../../tests/doc/doc44.liq

 * ``List.map: ('a -> 'b) -> 'a list -> 'b list``.
 Return a
   list with the result of applying the function on each element of the list.
-It is translated to ``MAP`` in Michelson.

   .. tryliquidity:: ../../../../tests/doc/doc45.liq
   .. literalinclude:: ../../../../tests/doc/doc45.liq

 * ``List.map_fold: ('a * 'acc -> 'b * 'acc) -> 'a list -> 'acc
   -> 'b list * 'acc``.
 Return a list with the result of applying the function on each element of the list, plus an accumulator.
-It is translated to ``MAP`` in Michelson.

   .. tryliquidity:: ../../../../tests/doc/doc46.liq
   .. literalinclude:: ../../../../tests/doc/doc46.liq